The 1977 Rookie of the Year Awards went to Andre Dawson in the NL and Murray in the AL

 The terms of the contract?
 The slugger received one cent per ball sold.
 Murray has signed this contract just after the conclusion of his second year.

-Eddie Murray was a first-ballot Hall of Fame selection in 2003
+Eddie Murray was a first-ballot selection for the Hall of Fame in 2003

 A high school teammate of Hall of Fame shortstop Ozzie Smith, Eddie Murray was one of the greatest players of the 1980s.
 During the decade Murray averaged 27 homers and 100 RBI per season.
 He hit .295.
 From 1982-1985 he was dominant.
 Murray finished in the top 5 of MVP voting each year, earning thre